 - Length: 376 Pages

 - Released: January 05, 2016

 What your average reader doesn’t know about writing is that an author has to spend a fair amount of time researching their subject matter.
 It’s not like you can just pick up your pen and start writing about being a brain surgeon if you know absolutely nothing about being a doctor.

 If you ever wondered what would happen if someone did do just that, I mean to write a story without bothering to research it, then you would have the hot mess that is Russian Tattoos Obsession.

 To say this book has issues is really an understatement.

 But let’s look beyond the poor writing and editing and talk about the story itself.

-At 17 a Russian immigrant falls in love with a then 15-year-old waitress.
+At 17, a Russian immigrant falls in love with a then 15-year-old waitress.
 I think they dated for a year or two, something about this part of the story is unclear.
 He gets sent off to Siberia to spend time in a Russian prison.
-He returns an all-out mobster and finds that his teen love had died.
+He returns as an all-out mobster and finds that his teen love has died.